alelouis/alelouis.github.io.old/_posts/2017-12-05-visual-probabilities.md

 Being a visual type of person (if that's actually a thing), I like thinking about concepts visually.
 It's not rare to have many interpretations of the same concepts and each one chooses a mental model that suits us the best when learning new things.

+> A mental model is an explanation of someone's thought process about how something works in the real world. -Wikipedia

+Mental models also involves linking and seeing the same concepts from various perspectives.
+It can help us in our daily lives by decreasing the mental charge needed for regular tasks to focus on harder ones.
 I remember struggling to get my visual mental models right about probabiliy densities at first.
 While this is not typically the way it is teached, I find it easier to mentally understand and anticipate probability mechanics by visual means.
 I share here a graphical approach for theses concepts :
 - Joint probability density : $$p(x, \theta)$$
 - Marginal density : $$p(x)$$
 - Conditional density : $$p(x\mid \theta)$$